 You worry about the long term welfare of your young person with a disability when you die – who will support them to make decisions about their personal care and welfare?
 And who will understand their needs and make decisions about their personal and physical welfare on their behalf if they are unable to do so?
 You need to understand the difference amongst welfare guardianship, power of attorney, property management and how a Trust may be useful for managing property.
 You need information about the relevance of a Will and Letter of Wishes and how these might be useful.
 You are concerned about managing and protecting assets or income of your young disabled person.
 You are considering a family trust or sole beneficiary trust for management of assets

 Our speaker at these seminars is Nan Jensen, Barrister and Solicitor, QuinLaw.

 This seminar is free of charge to families – we now charge $50 per professional attending.

-Our seminars are now up and running for the 2017 please look here.
+Our second series of seminars are now up and running for 2017 please look here.